dipankarnag/dev-ops/vm-setup.md

 ## Step 6:
-Assuming the VM is down, go to terminal/console/git-bash and run the following command
+Assuming the VM is down, go to terminal/console/git-bash and run the following command:
 ```
 VBoxManage list vms [This will list all the VMs look for your created ubuntu server VM]
-VBoxManage startvm "*VM Name*" --type headless [This will start the VM without bothering about Oracle VM GUI and make things faster]
+VBoxManage startvm "[VM Name]" --type headless [This will start the VM without bothering about Oracle VM GUI and make things faster]
 Open Putty and connect to 127.0.0.1 on port 2202 and start using the ubuntu server.
 ```